ChrinovicMu/Kernel-Process-Manager-/README.md

 -under development

 ## Description
-This project simulates how a kernel manages processes Each individual thread represents a single task/process(for now) :)
+This project is a kpm that manages processes in the kernel , from process scheduling to their life times Initially implemented with threads,though in order for a custom schdeluing, i removed threads and implemented a multu-level feed back queue scheduler

 ## Requirements
 -C version c99